vivekdeosarkar/Assignment/README.md

 # Assignment
 I have Created a REST web service using Spring Boot to get rewards against each user.
-Also created a demo service for getting data for the vouchers and credits and for calculating the rewards.
+Also created a DataService for getting data for the vouchers and credits.
+Created CalculationService for calculating the rewards by each user.

 To Run the Project:-